numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

-Alternatives
-""""""""""""

-Aside from name changes, and possible signature tweaks, there seem to be few alternatives to the above structure.
+**Alternatives:** Aside from name changes, and possible signature tweaks, there seem to be few alternatives to the above structure.
 Keeping the creation process close the Python limited API has some advantage.
 Convenience functions could still be provided to allow creation with less